Targeting

 What is targeting in marketing?

-Targeting in marketing is identifying and reaching specific groups of people most likely to be interested in a particular product or service.
+In marketing it means identifying and reaching specific groups of people most likely to be interested in a particular product or service.

 Why is targeting important in marketing?